 The lectures and workshops are designed for everyone from novice to experienced rose growers to learn more about the flower we all love.
 It is also a great place to meet fellow gardeners and exchange tips on growing roses.

-Details of the Great Rosarians weekend and information on ordering tickets can be found on the GROW West page.
+Details of the Great Rosarians weekend can be found on the GROW West page.